Municipal Court Staff

 The Community Dispute Resolution Committee provides a means in which local disputes at the municipal level can be resolved without going to Court.
 Disputing parties appear before a team of trained mediators who work with the parties to develop a solution to the problem.
 The mediators are citizens from the community who volunteer to serve.
-Long Hill Township combines with Harding Township to form a joint CDRC which handles disputes.
+Long Hill Township combines with Morristown to form a joint CDRC which handles disputes.

 Often these types of disputes are more effectively resolved through mediation rather than through a formal court proceeding.

 The types of disputes that could be referred to the CDRC include the following:

 - Business/consumer Complaints

 - Landlord/tenant disputes